 Managing your practice revenue, billing procedures, and patient accounts are time-consuming and tedious tasks– to put it lightly.
-They can have a significant impact on your front office efficiency which, in turn, can influence the patient experience.
-Here are a few tips to help you streamline your billing and payment processes while increasing patient satisfaction.
+Medical billing can really be a difficult part of practice management.
+It can also have a significant impact on your front office efficiency which, in turn, can influence the patient experience.
+Here are a few tips to help you streamline your medical billing and payment processes while increasing patient satisfaction.

 This will help you establish goals for, and periodically analyze (monthly or quarterly), the progress and status of your accounts by tracking: